roman-milk/roman-milk.github.io/vanessas-dissonance.md

  Erickson and Connor didn't help her getting any relief either.
 Instead, the two started passing the time playing around with the human footrest.

  While Miller was fucking Maria's pussy, Erickson stepped behind the kneeling redhead and began to play with the vibrator.
 He pushed it out of Vanessa's asshole flicking it against her sensitive clit for a split second before shoving it back into her shitter.
 Then he turned the vibrations onto the highest level.
-Report_Story #6